The Medford Slave Trade Letters — 1759-1765

 Married twice, Timothy Fitch’s first marriage was to Abigail Hall Donaghue (the widow of Captain David Donaghue) on January 1, 1745.
 The couple lived in Medford, Mass.
 And had at least five children: Abigail, Timothy, Rebecca, Hannah and Elizabeth.
 It is believed that Abigail, Timothy’s wife, died prior to 1760, although the exact date is not known for sure.

 A merchant by profession, Timothy Fitch conducted business in several New England communities including, but not limited to, Medford, Boston, Salem and Nantucket.
-Mr. Fitch owned several ships including the Snow Caesar or the Caesar, and a schooner by the name of The Charming Phyllis, The Phyllis or the Schooner Phyllis.
-The trade and cargo of these chips included rum molasses, various other dry goods, but most importantly these ships were directly involved in the trade and trafficking of African Slaves.
-Termed the “triangular trade” these ships were a direct link between Medford and one of history’s most famous practices.
+Fitch owned several ships including the Snow Caesar or the Caesar, and a schooner by the name of The Charming Phyllis, The Phyllis or the Schooner Phyllis.
+The trade and cargo of these ships included rum molasses, various other dry goods, but most importantly these ships were directly involved in the trade and trafficking of African Slaves.

 Timothy Fitch died in Medford on September 28, 1790.
 The listed cause of death was “diarrhea.”

-The letters that have been transcribed are courtesy of the Medford Historical Society & Museum and are a gift from the Hall family of Medford.
-Our thanks are extended to both parties for without them this preservation of history would not be possible.
-(John Brown Fitch, the son of Timothy and Eunice, was married to Hepzibeth Hall.
-They had five children and John Brown died on January 25, 1785.
-Thus the connection to the Hall family.)
+The letters came to MHSM through the Hall family of Medford.
+John Brown Fitch, the son of Timothy and Eunice, was married to Hepzibeth Hall.
+They had five children; John Brown died on January 25, 1785.
+Thus the connection to the Hall family.

 1759 January, 14